MikeHopcroft/TokenFlow/documentation/how-token-flow-works.md

 token-flow is not NLP.
 It has no knowledge of parts of speech.
 It has no trained language model.

 Just as pedestrians crosswalks come in a wide variety of shapes, sizes, positions, and wardrobe

+It would be appealing to perform this sort of regularization with a simple pattern recognizer that would replace all instances of a pattern with a corresponding token.

 Human speech is messy, approximate, and ambiguous.